The bishops of the Church of Ireland at the General Synod in Galway

 Saint Nicholas’ Church, Galway … in Galway City, the Church of Ireland population grew from 260 to 1,383, a virtually five-fold increase (Photograph: Patrick Comerford)

-Let me give you some examples and some exceptional statistics from the census before last:
+Let me give you some examples and some exceptional statistics:

 Co Wicklow is the county with the highest proportion of Church of Ireland members (6.88 per cent).

-In 2006, Greystones, Co Wicklow, had the highest proportion of any town (9.77 per cent).
-Today, according to the 2011 census, that place has been taken by Enniskerry, Co Wicklow.
+Greystones, Co Wicklow, has the highest proportion of any town (9.77 per cent).
 But if we look at parishes, then there are some unusual figures: Donaghmore (27.3), Donard (7.5 per cent) and Dunlavin (7.4 per cent) is one parochial union in the Diocese of Glendalough.

 In the six furthest western counties, taken together – Mayo, Roscommon, Galway city and county, Clare, Limerick city and county and Kerry – the Church of Ireland figures have more than doubled, from 6,831 in 1991 to 15,839 to 2006 – an increase of 9,008 or 132 per cent, and, I imagine, welcome news in the Diocese of Tuam and the Diocese of Limerick and Killaloe.